syncfusion-content/flutter-docs/Flutter/datagrid/footer.md

 # Footer in Flutter DataGrid (SfDataGrid)

-Creates an additional row that can be displayed below to the last row.
-Widgets can be displayed to the additional row by setting the [SfDataGrid.footer](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footer.html) property.
+Creates an additional row that can be displayed below the last row.
+Widgets can be displayed in the additional row by setting the [SfDataGrid.footer](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footer.html) property.

 {% tabs %}
 {% highlight Dart %}